LowKey88/meta-glasses-gemini/README.md

 - Banana (Yellow): Reminders and tasks

 The system provides clear confirmations and reminders:
+- Creating:
-- Creating: "I've scheduled 'Meeting Title' for 3:00 PM!"
+  * "I've scheduled 'Team Sync' for 3:00 PM!"
+  * "Your meeting 'Client Review' has been set for tomorrow at 2:00 PM"
+  * "Weekly standup scheduled for every Monday at 9:00 AM"
+  * "Reminder set for daily check-in at 4:00 PM"
+- Canceling:
-- Canceling: "I've cancelled your last meeting: Meeting Title"
+  * "I've cancelled your last meeting: Team Sync"
+  * "The 2:00 PM meeting has been removed from your calendar"
+  * "All meetings for today have been cancelled"
+  * "Weekly standup has been removed from your recurring events"

+#### Enhanced Calendar Features

+1. Interactive Event Cancellation:
+   - Numbered list interface for selecting meetings to cancel
+   - 30-second response timeout for safety
+   - Accidental cancellation prevention
+   - Clear confirmation messages
+   - State management via Redis

+2. Smart Schedule Display:
+   - Only shows upcoming and active events
+   - Improved timezone handling
+   - Support for multiple meetings

 #### WhatsApp Reminders
-The system automatically sends WhatsApp notifications for your meetings:
+The system features a robust three-stage notification system with improved error handling:

 1. Morning Reminder:
    - Sent at 8:00 AM on the day of the meeting